Who's Afraid of Virginia Woolf? (film): Casting

 The choice of Elizabeth Taylor—at the time regarded as one of the most beautiful women in the world—to play the frumpy, fifty-ish Martha surprised many, but the actress gained 30 lb for the role.
 When Warner Bros. head Jack L. Warner approached Albee about buying the film rights for the play, he told Albee that he wanted to cast Bette Davis and James Mason in the roles of Martha and George.
 In the script, Martha references Davis and quotes her famous "What a dump!" line from the film Beyond the Forest (1949).
 Albee was delighted by this cast, believing that "James Mason seemed absolutely right...and to watch Bette Davis do that Bette Davis imitation in that first scene—that would have been so wonderful".
 However, fearing that the talky, character-driven story would land with a resounding thud—and that audiences would grow weary of watching two hours of screaming between a harridan and a wimp—Nichols and Lehman cast stars Elizabeth Taylor and Richard Burton.
 Edward Albee was surprised by the casting decision, but later stated that Taylor was quite good and Burton was incredible.
 In the end, though, he still felt that "with Mason and Davis you would have had a less flashy and ultimately deeper film".

 Filming

-As filming began, the Catholic Legion of Motion Pictures (formerly the Catholic Legion of Decency), issued a preliminary report that, if what they heard was true, they might have to issue Virginia Woolf with the once-dreaded "condemned" rating, although they promised to wait to see the film.
+Filming began on July 26, 1965, and around that time the Catholic Legion of Motion Pictures (formerly the Catholic Legion of Decency), issued a preliminary report announcing that, if what they heard was true, they might have to issue Virginia Woolf with the once-dreaded "condemned" rating, although they promised to wait to see the film.
 The Motion Picture Association of America (MPAA) followed with an even stronger statement, warning the studio—without promising to wait for a screening—that if they were really thinking of leaving the Broadway play's language intact, they could forget about getting a seal of approval.

-Most of the film's exteriors were shot on location at Smith College, Northampton, Massachusetts.
-Nichols insisted on this for verisimilitude, but later stated that he had been misguided, that it added nothing artistically, and that these scenes could as well have been shot on any sound stage.
+Most of the film's exteriors were shot on location at Smith College in Northampton, Massachusetts.
+Nichols insisted on this for verisimilitude, but later stated that he had made an error, that the location added nothing artistically, and that these scenes could as well have been shot on any soundstage.
+(Interior scenes indeed were filmed on a soundstage on the Warner Brothers lot in Burbank, California.)

+By December 13, 1965, all of the filming had wrapped, both in Northampton, Massachusetts and in Burbank, California.